Elvie vs Elvie Stride, which one is better? Are you torn between the original Elvie breast pump and the brand new Elvie

-Other Must-Have Items for Breastfeeding & Exclusively Pumping Mothers
+Other Must-Have Products for Breastfeeding & Exclusively Pumping Moms

 - Best Bottle Drying Rack – It’s super cheap and compact.
 I have one in my suitcase for travel, two in my kitchen, and one in my cabin.

 - Nipple Cream – Don’t forget to put this on every time!
 I have used all different brands, and they all have been fine.
 I just most recently bought the one linked there and really liked it.

 - Breast pads – Again, any brand will work.
 I typically get this cheap brand from Target, and it does the job.
 NOTE: I am not a big leaker.

 - Hot & Cold therapy packs – For under $10, these are great because they can be thrown in the freezer for cool relief and put in the microwave to warm up your breasts.
 Bring these to the hospital.
 These really helped me when my milk first came in, and it is one of the products I swear by.

 - Clogged Duct Relief – Legendairy Milk sunflower lecithin helped me and several friends loosen clogged ducts and then help prevent them.
 I took this daily after my first clogged duct.

-- Help increase milk production – If you are struggling with your supply, I suggest trying Legendairy Milk Liquid Gold.
+- Help increase milk production – If you are struggling with your milk supply, I suggest trying Legendairy Milk Liquid Gold.

 - Breast milk storage bags – I honestly haven’t had an issue with any other brands I’ve used.
 I like the price point of the Dr. Browns bags, so I buy them the most.